DevEnjoysMath/symptom-assessment-tool/README.md

 </p>

 <p align="center">
-  5 strangers → teammates → actually friends now<br/>
+  Walked in as strangers and ended up becoming friends :)<br/>
-  <sub>Thanks to Google for organizing and the Dublin office for hosting.
-The office is unreal btw.</sub>
+  <sub>A special thanks to our mentor, Aiden Molloy for all his guidance throughout the hackathon. (and Google organizing this event.
+The office is unreal btw.)</sub>
 </p>

 ---